sense 1v

 Ha mozzato il ramo.
 (Alessandro Manzoni, I Promessi Sposi)

-mozzàre : to cut off
+mozzare : to cut off

 moz||re : (accento grave)

-Indicative mood (Indicativo) of the verb mozzàre
+indicativo mozzare.
+Indicative mood of the verb mozzare

 Tempo semplice